-I searched “the art of countermelodies” and I was flooded with generic advice written by people that, quite clearly, never studied any actual music, let alone Classical Music in a Conservatory (I know this because I’ve studied Composition in an Italian Conservatory, even if for just 1 year)
+I searched “the art of countermelodies” and I was flooded with generic advice written by people that, quite clearly, never studied any actual music, let alone Classical Music in a Conservatory.

 Mostly, they were random producers that gave their advice.
 While certainly valuable for some, I wanted the real deal.

-So I added the word “Beethoven” to my Google Search. (lol)
+So I added the word “Beethoven” to my Google Search.
+(You know how searching on Google works, lol)

 And I found a book 1993 by John Cacavas, which is an American Composer known for his television scores.

 Very interestingly, this is what he had to say: